youmahmy/security-automation-portfolio/threat-modelling/README.md

 - Control-to-threat mapping
 - Mitigation and detection strategy summaries

-The emphasis is on clarity, traceability, and security impact rather than documentation volume.
+The emphasis is on clarity and security impact rather than documentation volume.

 ---